kdhProg/customFileExplorer/README.md

   - Folders only
 - Search within file contents:
   - Be aware that this may cause performance degradation.
-  - Applied only to text files.
+  - Applied only to text files which decided by MIME text type.
   - Special similarity-based search methods do not search within file contents.
 - File attribute filtering:
   - File size: Up to 100GB